panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 }
 ```

 `Page` components depends directly on both `cookieClient` and `cookieServer` libraries.
-Then it selects the necessary implementation by checking whether the `window` global variable is setup to determine the client or server-side.
+The component selects the necessary implementation by checking whether the `window` global variable is setup to determine the client or server-side.

 ![Volatile Dependency Bad Design](./images/volatile-dependency-bad-design.svg)

-Let's distinguish why implementing the cookie management volatile dependency such way is a problem:
+Why implementing the cookie management volatile dependency such way is a problem?
+Let's see:

-* *Tight coupling to all dependency implementations.* The component `Page` depends directly on 2 implementations: `cookieClient` and `cookieServer`
+* *Tight coupling to all dependency implementations.* The component `Page` depends directly on `cookieClient` and `cookieServer` implementations
-* *Dependency on environment.* Every time you need the cookie management library, you have to invoke the expression `typeof window === 'undefined'` to determine whether the app runs on the client or server-side, and choose according to cookie management implementation.
+* *Dependency on the environment.* Every time you need the cookie management library, you have to invoke the expression `typeof window === 'undefined'` to determine whether the app runs on the client or server-side, and choose according to cookie management implementation.
 * *Unnecessary code.* The client-side bundle is going to include the `cookieServer` library which isn't used on the client-side.
-The same for server-side code.
+And vice-versa for server-side code.
 * *Difficult testing.* The unit tests of `Page` component would require lots of mockups like setting `window` variable and mockup `document.cookie`

 Is there a better design?
-Let's try it!
+Let's find out!

 ### 2.2 A better design